bolouie/Google-Play-Android-App-Analysis/README.md

 5. Which apps have the highest revenue.
 6. How much paid apps will recoup their development costs based on their sales revenue.

-Based on a tutorial from 100 Days of Code: The complete Python Pro Bootcamp for 2022 led by Dr. Angela Yu of The London App Brewery.
+Based on a tutorial from 100 Days of Code: The Complete Python Pro Bootcamp for 2022 led by Dr. Angela Yu of The London App Brewery.

 View Jupyter notebook code and click Open in Colab (at the top).
 Once signed into your Google drive, you'll see the data visualisations produced with plotly.